TheRicky2061/TestCase/README.md

-# Project Title
+# User Story Test Case

 Test case for one of my user stories.
+When creating a new project and inserting it into the database, a set of directories and subdirectories must be created.
+If the user that is creating a new project does not have a projects directory, it must be created.
+Furthermore, the project directory must also be created.
+Inside each project directory must exist the following subdirectories: images, documents, videos and voice memos.

 ## Getting Started